breaches-net/website/content/breaches/bukalapak-com.md

 categories = []
 acknowledged = "No"
 +++
 In March 2019, the Indonesian e-commerce website <a href="https://www.bukalapak.com/blog/feature-updates/petunjuk-teknis-105502" target="_blank" rel="noopener">Bukalapak discovered a data breach of the organisation's backups dating back to October 2017</a>.
 The incident exposed approximately 13 million unique email addresses alongside IP addresses, names and passwords stored as bcrypt and salted SHA-512 hashes.
-The data was provided to HIBP by a source who requested it to be attributed to &quot;Maxime Thalet&quot;.